ANL-CEEESA/powersas.m/doc/installation.md

     * `/doc`: Documentation.

 ### 3. Test
- * Execute command `initpowersas` to initilize the environment, then execute `test_powersas` to run tests.
+ * Execute command `initpowersas` to initialize the environment, then execute `test_powersas` to run tests.
 You should expect all tests to pass.

 ### 4. Initialization
 To initialize PowerSAS.m, add the main directory of PowerSAS.m to your Matlab or GNU Octave path and run the command `initpowersas`.
 This will ensure that all the functions of PowerSAS.m are added to the path and thus callable.